 from the "Pre-war activities" section of the Wikipedia article on Charles Lindbergh:

 Lindbergh reported to the U.S. military that Germany was leading in metal construction, low-wing designs, dirigibles and diesel engines.
-Lindbergh also undertook a survey of aviation in the Soviet Union in 1938.
-Lindbergh's findings found their way into air intelligence reports to Washington long before the European war began."
+Lindbergh also undertook a survey of aviation in the Soviet Union in 1938, and his findings were included in air intelligence reports long before the outbreak of World War II.

 There is an interesting connection between Charles Lindbergh and one of the newer American aircraft featured in VTAP, the Consolidated B-24 Liberator four-engine heavy bomber.
 The prototype of this aircraft is shown in the middle photograph on the page of photographs facing VTAP p.243 and is described on p.244 as America's “most promising” heavy bomber design in Seversky's opinion.
 Part of Lindbergh's contribution to the war effort in 1942 was as a consultant of the Ford Motor Company at the Willow Run bomber plant, a massive aircraft factory built in Michigan to produce the B-24.
-(Lindbergh, Charles, A. The Wartime Journals of Charles A. Lindbergh.
-New York: Harcourt Brace Jovanovich, 1970.
-I don't remember the page numbers, but I used to own this book and remember that his involvement with the Willow Run project was a big part of it.)
+(Lindbergh, Charles A. The Wartime Journals of Charles A. Lindbergh.
+New York: Harcourt Brace Jovanovich, . p.xiv.)

 The following is from the “World War II” section of the Wikipedia article on Charles Lindbergh: